edwinward1/Quantitative-momentum-strategy-mql4/README.md

 It makes use of a conservative but robust position sizing and risk-management framework to minimise volatility exposure, and in turn drawdown.

+For any further questions please contact me at: edwinward1@icloud.com

 NOTE: I highly recommend this expert advisor to be used in conjunction with the EuroCurrency Volatility Index ($EVZ) found here: https://www.barchart.com/stocks/quotes/$EVZ
 The expert advisor should not run unless there is sufficient market volatility to allow for prices to trend effectively.
 The recommended minimum $EVZ level is 6.0.